 Are scholarships available?

 Are program fees refundable?

-Once a student has been accepted by the Study Abroad Office, it depends on at which point in the application process your student withdraws from their program.
+Once a student has been accepted by the Education Abroad Office, it depends on at which point in the application process your student withdraws from their program.
 Please see the Withdrawal and Refund Policy page for more information.